souravs17031999/CCP-AWS-CLFC01/CLF_C01_TECHNOLOGY/case_study.md

 - Makes it easy for companies to host secure and highly scalable private Git repositories.
 - Maintain your repositories close to your build, staging, and production environments on AWS.

+_AWS  CodeBuild_
+- You just specify the location of your source code and choose your build settings, and CodeBuild will run your build scripts for compiling, testing, and packaging your code.
+- Automate continuous integration and delivery (CI/CD) pipelines

+_AWS  CodeDeploy_
+- Automate and consistently deploy your applications  across your development, test, and production environments.
+- Support multiple deployment types, including in-place, canary, and blue/green deployments.

+_AWS  CodePipeline_
+- AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+- Update existing pipelines and provide templates for creating new pipelines with a declarative JSON document.

+_AWS  CodeStar_
+- AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
+AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
+- With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.

 ![image](https://github.com/souravs17031999/CCP-AWS-CLFC01/assets/33771969/b90c0c37-70f9-4923-848a-524836994f90)

 -----------------------------------------------------------------------------------------------------------------